 Ah, you thought it was only Spanish in Spain.
-Nope, in fact there are several official languages in spain.
-The Spanish languages are Castilian Spanish 74%, Catalan 17%, Galician, Basque, 3 unofficial regional languages (Asturian, Aragonese and Aranese), and several more dialects of these (Andalucian, Valencian…).
+Nope, in fact there are several official languages in Spain.
+The Spanish languages are Castilian Spanish 74%, Catalan 17%, Galician, Basque, 3 unofficial regional languages (Asturian, Aragonese and Aranese), and several more dialects of these (Andalusian, Valencian…).
 Almost all Spaniards can speak Castilian Spanish though.

 Reading and Writing Numbers in Spain

 When reading or writing numbers the period and comma are reversed from what is used in the USA.